 A proper MLOps infrastructure eliminates the need for the data scientists to understand the details of the deployment process and helps them to be productive at what they do best – at building the intelligence inside your core offering.

 3. There are more than one production ML solutions

 It’s natural that companies start experimenting with just one or a few possible use cases for machine learning.
 However, soon after the business value has been proven, companies seek new ventures to benefit from AI.

 For example, Tesla cars’ autopilot has 48 different neural networks embedded and Netflix uses several machine learning and deep learning techniques to support their operations across the company.
 There must be a technology agnostic and streamlined process to allow data scientists to share the infrastructure for ML development and deployment purposes.
 This also dramatically reduces support efforts required from the IT department.
 Such a process enables organizations to ensure the required level of quality, reliability, and transparency of the delivered solutions across all the existing ML cases.

 Are you ready to take the next step?

 If you check all the boxes, it might signal that Silo AI – with a track record of hundreds of real-life AI projects – could support your way towards scalable AI operations.
 MLOps is not just an off-the-shelf product but a process that puts people working around the machine learning solutions to the core of the process.
 MLOps is always customized for your special needs, be it a manual validation step for the model before the deployment or a check-point to ensure that privacy, quality, and model bias are taken into account.
 Silo AI makes sure that you have everything covered.
-To learn more, join our webinar about Building operational AI/ML with MLOps.
+To learn more, watch the webinar recording: Building operational AI/ML with MLOps.